gdanov/annotate/README.md

 ;; nil
 ```

 Notice that a `nil` is returned in the position where a particular element type checked, in the case where the data as a whole did not.
-Also notice that collections are automatically truncated.
-This is to minimize the possibility of exceptionally large error messages.
+Collections are automatically truncated to minimize the possibility of exceptionally large error messages.

 #### Vector Tuples